Vaahteraliiga: Regular season

 League schedule is highly dependent on the number of teams.
 During seasons of eight teams teams are divided into two pools.
 Teams play against the teams in the same pool twice, home and away, and teams from the other pool once so that each team has ten games, five home and five away.
 Despite the pools teams are considered as one conference and they are seeded in one conference.

 In a seven-team league teams face each team twice, home and away, with a total of 12 games.

-Post season
+Postseason

 After the regular season the four best teams advance to the post season with seed #1 facing #4 and #2 facing #3 in a single-game play-off.
 Winners will play in the Maple Bowl for the national title.
 As of 2006, there hasn't been a game for the bronze medal; they are simply awarded to the losing team of the semi-finals with better seed.